The 7 Different Team Roles Of Buurtzorg's Successful Self-Managed Teams

 Small self-managing teams

 The self-managing teams in Buurtzorg are supported by regional coaches and a small headquarters.
 HQ consists of only 50 people or so.
-It takes care of required client administration, strategic enquiries, contracts, and accounting.
+It takes care of required client administration, strategic inquiries, contracts, and accounting.

 What kind of roles does a self-managing team need?
 Learn from the self-managed teams of #Buurtzorg and their seven different roles.